- Health and Safety

 - Information about peanut allergies, how to read labels, peanut-free lunch alternatives, or birthday treat ideas will be available at the GRCES school office.

-Applies To All GRCES Students & Families In Classrooms With A Peanut-allergic Student:
+Applies To All GRCES Students and Families In Classrooms With A Peanut-allergic Student:

 - Children in classrooms who bring peanut products in their lunch will have these products removed and will be provided with a reasonable alternative if available.